 For the last App of the Month for 2018, let’s take a look at the Development Showcase application by the District of Squamish in BC.
-See how the District is making land development application available for the general public to view new and active application and ways they have allow the public to weigh in on development plans in the District.
+See how the District is making land development applications available for the general public to view and weigh in on development plans in the District.

 December is considered the most festive month of the year.
 It’s when family members enjoy holiday feasts together and the spirit of generosity is in the air.
 The prequel to the holidays, however, is usually a mad rush to buy presents for loved ones, pick out a recipe to impress friends at the Christmas potluck, or in my case, put a food order with a nice restaurant to pick up in time for the party.
 Adding to this already-packed timetable are work projects that need to be completed before year end.
 Ensuring that all these tasks get done requires an efficient process.
 Our December App of the Month does just that.
 Let’s take a look at how the District of Squamish’s Development Showcase application increases efficiency for the District’s staff members, land developers and the public.